openfl/OpenFLDevelopersGuide/working-with-sound/working-with-sound-metadata.md

 The following code shows how to recognize when the ID3 metadata for a sound file has been loaded:

-import flash.events.Event; import flash.media.ID3Info; import flash.media.Sound;
+import openfl.events.Event; import openfl.media.ID3Info; import openfl.media.Sound;

 var s:Sound = new Sound(); s.addEventListener(Event.ID3, onID3InfoReceived); s.load(&quot;mySound.mp3&quot;);